 Ever since I began to learn about fitness I had a little bit of an obsession with it.
 When I was a sophomore in high school my uncle would wake up every morning before work and do P90x.
 Being motivated by how he looked and the willpower that it took to get up and get a work out in that early, I decided to follow suite.
 Multiple times a week (over my summer break no less) I would get up and drive to his house and follow the routine that was put together for that day.

 My level of physical fitness then progressed to lifting weights.
 During the summer on the basketball team at my high school we were required to lift weights 3-4 times a week to help with our strength and conditioning and better us for the upcoming season.
 I began to see changes in both my strength and my aesthetics and I started to get hooked.
 Like many of you, I have a very small frame and had issues building mass.
 Mid way through my junior year in high school I received my 5th diagnosed concussion and was ruled medically ineligible to play contact sports.
+I joined EPIC fitness and never looked back.
 I began to take fitness more seriously and I was able to go from 140 pounds to around 175 pounds in a year.
 So, I decided to do the next thing I figured I could be competitive at…Physique competitions.

 Becoming a personal trainer and competitor at a young age has allowed me to meet people that I would’ve never come in contact with had I not.
 Many of my best friends are people that I have met in the past few years alone.